survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

       //
       // 0.0.0.0 is available to all network devices
       // unlike default `localhost`.
-      host: host, // Defaults to `localhost`
+      host, // Defaults to `localhost`
-      port: port, // Defaults to 8080
+      port, // Defaults to 8080
     },
     plugins: [
       new webpack.HotModuleReplacementPlugin(),